-If you hire a car you have the whole of Tuscany, with its hill towns, villages and vineyards, to choose from.
+If you hire a car you have the whole of Tuscany, with its hill towns such as Pienza, villages and vineyards, to choose from.
 Alternatively you could take an organised trip, such as this Tuscany with Lunch And Wine or a Wine Tasting Experience.

 LivTours offer specialised trips including a Marble Quarry Tour in the UNESCO Creative City of Carrara, or a Chianti Wine Tour.
 Remember that you can get a 5% discount with LivTours with the discount code BEWITCHEDBYITALY.